Aldous' Spectral Gap Conjecture for Normal Sets: Introduction

-\end{conjecture} This conjecture, if true, would yield that random pairs of permutations in $S_{n}$ give rise to a uniform family of expanders, which is a long standing open question (e.g., \cite[Problem 2.28]{lubotzky2012expander}).
-It would also yield that for every generating set $\Sigma$ of $A_{n}$ of bounded size, the diameter of $\cay\left(A_{n},\Sigma\right)$ is bounded by some $n^{c}$ where $c$ is a universal constant.
-This is very close to Babai's conjecture \cite[Conjecture 1.7]{babai1992diameter} on the diameter of alternating groups.
-See Section \ref{sec:A-Conjecture} for more details.\\
+This conjecture, if true, would have far-reaching consequences.
+It would yield that random pairs of permutations in $S_{n}$ give rise to a uniform family of expanders, which is a long standing open question (e.g., \cite[Problem 2.28]{lubotzky2012expander}).
+It would also yield a conjecture of Babai \cite[Conjecture 1.7]{babai1992diameter} that for every generating set $\Sigma$ of $A_{n}$, the diameter of $\cay\left(A_{n},\Sigma\right)$ is bounded by some $n^{c}$ where $c$ is a universal constant.
+See Section \ref{sec:A-Conjecture} for more details. \begin{rem} There have been a few attempts to find phenomena as the ones described here in families of groups other than the symmetric groups.
+Recently, Cesi found an analog of Aldous' conjecture in signed symmetric groups \cite{cesi2020spectral}.
+Greenhut found a small set of irreps of the groups $\mathrm{SL}_{n}\left(\mathbb{F}_{q}\right)$ which detect the mere existence of a spectral gap for all $n$ and prime powers $q$ \cite{Greenhut2020}. \end{rem}

 The paper is organized as follows.
 In Section \ref{sec:A-Single-Conjugacy} we consider sets consisting of a single conjugacy class and prove Theorem \ref{thm:one conj class}.
 Section \ref{sec:Arbitrary-Normal-Sets} deals with arbitrary normal sets and contains the proofs of Theorems \ref{thm:normal-sets-negative-result} and \ref{thm:normal-sets-positive-result}.
 In Section \ref{sec:A-Conjecture} we further discuss Conjecture \ref{conj:kozma-puder} and its consequences.